Essential Autism Therapy Tools and Resources

 Sensory integration therapy is an alternative therapy that aims to help individuals with autism better manage sensory overload and process sensory information more effectively.
 Autism can affect how sensory information is processed, and individuals with autism may experience sensory sensitivities or difficulties with sensory integration.
 Sensory integration therapy focuses on controlling sensory input and providing opportunities for individuals to engage in activities that help regulate their sensory system [1].

 Research has shown that sensory integration therapy can lead to significant improvements in goal attainment scaling scores for children with Autism Spectrum Disorders (ASD) and a decrease in autistic mannerisms [5].
-It has also been found to reduce self-stimulating behaviors and increase functional behaviors such as social interaction and play in children with ASD or Pervasive Developmental Disorder (PDD) [5].
+It has also been found to reduce self-stimulating behaviors and increase functional behaviors such as social interaction and play in children with ASD or Pervasive Developmental Disorders (PDD) [5].

 By exploring alternative therapies like equestrian therapy, speech therapy, and sensory integration therapy, individuals with autism and their families can access a range of tools and resources to support their unique needs.
 These alternative therapies can complement traditional therapy approaches and contribute to a comprehensive treatment plan.
 It's important to consult with professionals and experts in the field to determine which therapies are most appropriate for each individual with autism.